datajoint/element-calcium-imaging/README.md

      + `element-data-loader` contains the scripts to load data for `element-calcium-imaging`.

-     + `element-data-loader` is a dependency of `element-calcium-imaging`, however it is not contained within `requirements.txt`.
+     + `element-data-loader` is a dependency of `element-calcium-imaging`, however it is not contained within `requirements.txt`, therefore, must be installed in addition to the installation of the `element-calcium-imaging`.

      + `element-data-loader` can also be used to install packages used for reading acquired data (e.g. `scanreader`) and running analysis (e.g. `CaImAn`).